instantiator/blog-source/blog-site/content/post/sky-hub-blues/index.md

 ### A. Use an ethernet cable

 This was, surprisingly, the simplest solution (and the one that took me the longest to discover).
-A degree of searching led to the suggestion that _perhaps_ this was something worth trying - but it felt like a last resort...
+A degree of searching led to the suggestion that _perhaps_ this was something worth trying - but it felt like a last resort.

-In the end, I dug out a USB-C to USB-A adapter, the old Belkin gigabit USB 2.0 ethernet adapter, and an old ethernet cable.
+In the end, I dug out a USB-C to USB-A adapter, an old Belkin gigabit USB 2.0 ethernet adapter, and an old ethernet cable.
 Amazingly, it worked!
 Over a wired connection, the hub's web interface stops giving false session timeouts, and allows you to modify the configuration.

 - Turn off your wifi
-- Connect an ethernet cable between your laptop and the hub
+- Connect an ethernet cable between your laptop and the hub (some devices have a port for it, others will need an adapter, as mine did)
+- Allow a few seconds for your new connection to be established (on most modern operating systems, this will be automatic)
 - Visit the hub at: [http://192.168.0.1](http://192.168.0.1)

-Read on if you don't have a laptop with an ethernet port you can use, or if you don't have access to the fiddly little ancient adapters I keep in a box 'for a rainy day'...
+Read on if you don't have a laptop with an ethernet port, or if you don't have access to the fiddly little ancient adapters I keep in a box 'for a rainy day'...

 ### B. Backup and restore

 This is the software solution.
 It's a bit more fiddly, but it'll work over wifi.
-Here's the workaround:
+Here's the detail:

 You can backup your hub configuration through the web UI, and you can restore it from a backup.
 This solution involes editing the configuration and then re-uploading it.